-New Jersey legalized online casinos in 2013 after Governor Chris Christie signed a bill into law that would allow the state’s land-based casinos to operate real money gaming websites.
-These sites are accessible to anyone 21 or older inside New Jersey.
+New Jersey legalized online casinos in 2013 after Governor Chris Christie signed a bill into law allowing the state’s land-based casinos to operate real money gambling sites.
+These websites are open to anyone 21 or older inside New Jersey.

 All New Jersey casinos operate in combination with experienced software providers, and this has proven to be a smart move.
-Compared to what we’ve seen in other states, New Jersey’s casino sites are polished, very well-run and successful.
-Although gaming revenues have fallen far short of some pre-legislation estimates, the industry is already bringing in more than $100 million per year in revenue so far.
+Compared to what we’ve seen in other states, New Jersey’s casino sites are polished, well-run and successful.
+Although gaming revenues fell short of expectations in their first year, revenue numbers have been steadily growing since.
+Last year, New Jersey online casinos brought in roughly $245 million in revenue.

 Nevada was the first state to pass online gaming legislation and host a legal US-based online poker site.
 The legislation made real money internet poker a reality, but it did not legalize traditional gambling.
 To date, online gaming in Nevada is restricted to player vs. player poker.